Asian shares slip, euro probes lows

 In commodities, U.S. crude oil extended gains after rising more than $1 the previous day after government data showed a sharp fall in U.S. stocks last week.
 U.S. crude was up 0.25 percent at $101.45 a barrel.

-Benchmark three-month aluminum on the London Metal Exchange was up 0.1 percent at $1,972 a tonne after surging to $1,993 on Wednesday, the highest since March 2013.
+Benchmark three-month aluminium on the London Metal Exchange was up 0.1 percent at $1,972 a tonne after surging to $1,993 on Wednesday, the highest since March 2013.

 Shanghai copper fell to its lowest in a fortnight as jitters over a possible bond default in China's construction sector triggered a round of profit-taking.